StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ## Overview

-Monitor Functions, much like any other type of function in StackState, are represented using the STJ file format.
+Monitor functions, much like any other type of function in StackState, are represented using the STJ file format.

 ## Monitor function definition

 ### STJ file format

-The following snippet represents an example Monitor Function definition:
+The following snippet represents an example monitor function definition:

 ```json
 {